AimenYaseen/python-banking-system/README.md

 # python-banking-system
 Python Banking System is a console base project which uses classes and their properties like inheritance and composition to allow users to deposit, withdraw and transfer money.

-Its basically a python assesment project.Its details are as follows:
+Its basically a python assesment project.
+Its requirements are as follows:

-# Python Assessment : Banking System Requirements:
+# Banking System Requirements

 - implement OOP concepts
 - Create user account